Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Review of The Four Regimes of Training

-Not every training trajectory shows all four training regimes.
-For instance, \Cref{fig:four_regimes}(b, e) shows that FCNs with large initialization (or large effective width) do not exhibit EoS, even after $10^5$ training steps.
-Following the early transient regime, sharpness monotonically decreases, with only a nominal increase towards late training. \Cref{fig:four_regimes}(c, f) shows that FCNs with small effective widths (or small initializations) do not experience an initial sharpness reduction at small learning rates ($\eta < \nicefrac{c_{\text{loss}}}{\lambda_0^H}$).
+In this work, we show that the sharpness dynamics heavily depends on the initialization and parameterization of the network, and not every training trajectory shows all four regimes.
+For instance, \Cref{fig:four_regimes}(b, e) shows that FCNs in SP with large initialization (or large effective width) do not exhibit EoS, {even when loss decreases to a value below $10^{-5}$}.
+Following the early transient regime, sharpness monotonically decreases, with only a nominal increase towards late training.
+In contrast, \Cref{fig:four_regimes}(c, f) shows that FCNs in $\mu$P (or small effective width) do not experience an initial sharpness reduction at small learning rates ($\eta < \eta_{\text{loss}}$).
 Rather, sharpness continues to increase until it reaches $\nicefrac{2}{\eta}$ and then oscillates around it.
-At large learning rates ($\eta > \nicefrac{c_{\text{sharp}}}{\lambda_0^H}$), sharpness catapults and eventually settles into the same trend as above.
+At large learning rates ($\eta > \eta_{\text{sharp}}$), sharpness catapults and eventually settles into the same trend as above.

+{These different training regimes are generically observed for more complex architectures and datasets as we show in \Cref{appendix:four_regimes_cnns_resnets_transformers}, including CNNs and ResNets, trained on CIFAR-10 and Transformers trained on Wikitext-2.}

+{In \Cref{appendix:sharpness_dynamics_ntp}, we show that these trends remain consistent when NTP is used instead of SP.
+Given this similarity in the training dynamics between SP and NTP, we use NTP for theoretical analysis for clarity and SP in realistic experiments for implementation convenience.}

-\Cref{fig:four_regimes_uv} demonstrates that a $2$-layer linear network, even when trained on a single example (referred to as the UV model), displays all four training regimes.
+\Cref{fig:phase_plane_classification} (and \Cref{fig:four_regimes_uv} in \Cref{appendix:sharpness_vs_ntk}) demonstrates that the UV model displays all four training regimes.
 It also captures the cases where sharpness reduction or EoS is not observed.
-This suggests that this simplified model may serve as an effective model for understanding these universal behaviors in the sharpness dynamics.
+Therefore, the simplified UV model can serve as an effective model for understanding these universal behaviors in the sharpness dynamics.
 In the subsequent section, we perform fixed point analysis of the UV model and probe the origin of these complex phenomena in later sections.

-\section{Fixed point analysis of the UV model}
+\section{Fixed Point Analysis of the UV model}